bihor/fp_newsletter/Documentation/Configuration/Index.rst

   plugin.tx_fpnewsletter_pi1.settings.module_sys_dmail_category = 1,3

 Then this extension will do the same like the direct_mail_subscription.
-It will make two entires into sys_dmail_ttaddress_category_mm and it will set module_sys_dmail_html in tt_address.
+It will make two entires into sys_dmail_ttaddress_category_mm and it will set module_sys_dmail_html in tt_address (after the verification).
 Do you expect something else?

+Currently it is not possible to use this categories in the templates, because they are not stored in the log-entries.

 Changing the labels
 ^^^^^^^^^^^^^^^^^^^